loulams/ada-website/cluster.md

 # Understanding YouTube’s content dynamics

-## The Magical art of content creation 🪄
+## The magical art of content creation 🪄

 On YouTube, a lot of videos are produced, meaning that a lot of content is created by various channels.